 Note

-netdc1 = control the remote network door controller (8063)
+netdc1: Control the remote network door controller (8063)

-local = control the local relay
+local: Control the local relay

 Sample Request

-POST http://10.12.123.12/api/controls/door/unlock
+POST https://10.12.123.12/api/controls/door/unlock

 {